paulovitorzeferino/silver-journey/README.md

-# README
+# Rails Project Template

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a repository with a rails project template.

+What are we using here?

-* Ruby version
+* Ruby 2.3.3

-* System dependencies
+* Rails 5.1

-* Configuration
+* Rspec 3

-* Database creation
+* Haml views

-* Database initialization
+* Dotenv

-* How to run the test suite
+* Yarn to manage javascript dependencies

-* Services (job queues, cache servers, search engines, etc.)
+* Jquery
+* Boostrap 4

+We also did dockerization of this application.
+You can check the configuration in the file:

-* Deployment instructions
+* Dockerfile

-* ...
+* docker-compose.yml